Table of Contents

 Practical Tips for Combining Probiotics and Coffee

-- Take Probiotics First: Start your day by taking your probiotic supplement with a glass of water on an empty stomach.
+- Take Probiotics First: Start your day by taking your supplement with a glass of water on an empty stomach.

 Recommendations from Cymbiotika